 Pursuant to the SFDR, HCM is required to explain how its remuneration policy is consistent with the integration of sustainability risks.

-HCM does not encourage or reward an excessive assumption of sustainability risks according to its remuneration policy.
+HCM does not encourage or reward excessive assumption of sustainability risks according to its remuneration policy.
 The said policy is consistent with the integration of sustainability risks.
 In particular HCM ensures that performance is evaluated on a number of key principles, such as, for example:

-- Use of both quantitative (financial) as well as qualitative (non-financial) criteria for assessing individual performance, which will include ESG criteria (such as the integration of ESG risks into the investment decisions; and adherence to HCM sustainability policies and standards)
+• Use of both quantitative (financial) as well as qualitative (non-financial) criteria for assessing individual performance, which will include ESG criteria (such as the integration of ESG risks into the investment decisions; and adherence to HCM sustainability policies and standards)

 EU Taxonomy criteria (Regulation EU 2020/852) on the establishment of a framework to facilitate sustainable investment) for environmentally sustainable economic activities